JoshuaOliphant/An-Oliphant-Never-Forgets/now.md

 - Automation, I'm trying to automate every little bit of my workflow, even if it takes longer to automate than actually do the task.
 Besides being fun, it has become a way to constantly put myself in the mindset of automating everything.
 Plus, ChatGPT makes most tasks that I wouldn't bother automating trivial.
 - Working on my blog, trying to make it a regular part of my routine (I even made a [Drafts action](https://directory.getdrafts.com/a/2QL), and looking at examples of other people's blogs that I like.
-- I work at Nortal as a Senior Engineer focused on SRE and DevOps.
+- I was recently laid off at Nortal, where I worked as a Senior Engineer focused on SRE and DevOps.
 Creating Gitlab pipelines that deploy to Kubernetes, containerizing, and using Helm.
-- Taking care of the woodland creatures that live on my property, mainly birds, but now there are baby rats in my compost bin.
-As a kid, I had a pet rat, so I find them quite adorable.
+- Taking care of the birds that live on my property.

 **What are my interests?**